numocash/strat-maker/README.md

 ### Pair (`core/Pair.sol`)

 Each individual market, described by `token0` and `token1` is an instance of a pair.
+Pairs contains all accounting logic.

+Pairs have several state variables including:

+- `compositions`: Compositions represent the portion of the liquidity that is held in `token1`.
+There is one for each fee tier.
+- `tickCurrent`: The current tick for the lowest fee tier.
+- `offset`: How many ticks to the right (positive) or left (negative) is the bound where liquidity is no longer active.

+Pairs also contain two functions to manage the state variables:

+- `swap()`: Swap from one token to another, routing through the best priced liquidity.
+- `updateLiquidity()`: Either add or remove liquidity from the pair.

 ### TickMaps (`core/TickMaps.sol`)